 See _list for more explanation about the examples.

-In the 3m and CGC variants of Racket, a C non-NULL char* is converted to a Racket byte string without copying.
-In the CS variant, conversion requires copying to represent a C char* result as a Racket byte string.
-In both cases, the C result must have a nul terminator to determine the Racket byte string’s length.
+In the current Racket implementation, as _bytes result, a C non-NULL char* is wrapped as a Racket byte string without copying; future Racket implementations may require copying to represent a C char* result as a Racket byte string.
+The C result must have a nul terminator to determine the Racket byte string’s length.

 A (_bytes o len-expr) form is a custom function type.
-As an argument, a byte string is allocated with the given length; in the 3m and CGC variants, that byte string includes an extra byte for the nul terminator, and (_bytes o len-expr) as a result wraps a C non-NULL char* pointer as a byte string of the given length.
-For the CS variant, the allocated argument does not include a nul terminator and a copy is made for a result string.
+As an argument, a byte string is allocated with the given length; in the current Racket implementation, that byte string includes an extra byte for the nul terminator (but, again, a future Racket implementation may not behave that way).
+As a result, (_bytes o len-expr) wraps a C non-NULL char* pointer as a byte string of the given length (but, again, a future Racket implementation may copy the indicated number of bytes to a fresh byte string).

-When (_bytes/nul-terminated o len-expr) is used as an argument type, a byte string of length len-expr is allocated.
-Similarly, when (_bytes/nul-terminated o len-expr) is used as a result type, a char* result is copied to a fresh byte string of length len-expr.
+When (_bytes o len-expr) is used as an argument type, a byte string of length len-expr is allocated.
+Similarly, when (_bytes o len-expr) is used as a result type, a char* result is copied to a fresh byte string of length len-expr.